chinch1/even-and-odd-app/README.md

 ## Running the app

+Run the following command to start each microservice in development mode:

 ```bash
 # development watch mode
 $ npm run start:dev <module-name>
 ```

 ## Docker Compose

+Just run the following command to start the app in docker compose:

 ```bash
 $ docker compose up --build